-While filming outside Kamloops at the "Cabin" set, Harrison Ford would often borrow the quad ATV from the greens dept, so he could bomb back and forth to set from his trailer without using a driver and van.
+While filming outside Kamloops at the "Cabin" set, Harrison Ford would often borrow the quad ATV from the greens department, so he could go back and forth to the set from his trailer without using a driver and van.

 When Ravi and Jack are talking about the hacker, the program running on the computer is an open source packet-capture utility called Ethereal.
 A real network administrator would use that tool (or a similar one) to track an intruder.